© 2008 -

 Several fellow Kirkmans joined George and men named Roger and William Kirkman were transported in 1664, followed by Malcar Kirkman in 1672.
 We are not yet able to place these Kirkman’s in our USA tree, but it is probable that George b bef 1684 (at the top of our present USA tree) was the son or grandson of George transported in 1649

 EARLY US KIRKMANS

-The Kirkmans were very, very early American pioneers.
+The Kirkmans were very early American pioneers.
 The first known was George Kirkman who was transported from London in 1649 “in bondage” to work the land.
 He would have laboured for 7 years before being granted 50 acres of land.